Samkhyakarika: The theory of reality: verses 39 to 59

 The Samkhya-karika in these verses, states Larson, discusses its theory of reality and how one experiences it.
 The text includes the discussion of impulses and bhavas (dispositions, desires) that produce human experience and determine subjective reality.
 The Karika asserts that there is twofold emergence of reality, one which is objective, elemental and external; another which is subjective, formulating in mind and internal.
 It interfaces these with its epistemic theory of knowledge, that is perception, inference and the testimony of reliable person, then presenting its theory of error, theory of complacency, theory of virtue and necessary conditions for suffering, happiness and release.

+Verse 39 begins with three specific evolutes of Prakrti: subtle bodies, bodies received from parents, and gross elements.
+The bodies received from our parents are our tangible bodies, which the Samkhyakarika asserts are perishable.
+Verse 40 goes on to explain that the subtle bodies are permanent, created during the creation of the universe.
+Verse 41, through an analogy of the non-existence of paintings and shadows without their substratum, asserts that the buddhi etc. require the subtle body in order to exist.
+Verse 42 goes on to state that the subtle body operates as Purusha requires it to.
+Verses 43 and 44 outline the locus of dharma and adharma, and their effects.
+Verses 45 to 47 continue by outlining the various effects of the gunas and the nature of the buddhi.

 The theory of understanding and freedom: verses 60 to 69

 The verses 60-69 begin by stating the duality theory of the Samkhya school, which asserts that Prakriti (nature) and Purusha (soul) are absolutely separate.

 No soul (Purusha) therefore is bound, no one released, likewise no one transmigrates.;

 Only nature (Prakriti) in its various forms transmigrates, is bound and is released.